 The Summer Associate Program is based in our New Haven office, yet you will interact with lawyers from all of our offices.
 If you are interested in ultimately working in another office, we will take steps during the summer to give you as much contact as possible there.

 Our 2019 summer associates who completed two years of law school received $2,310 per week.
-First year associates in the New Haven office receive a salary of $130,000.

 How To Apply